bluehalo/ansible-roles/dev_local_env/README.md

 ### Running unit tests
     make test

-### To finish configuring your local dev environment with ansible
+### To finish configuring your local dev environment with ansible (assumes that repo is cloned to ~/team_repos)

     cd ~/team_repos/$PROJECT_NAME/ansible
     ansible-playbook playbooks/dev_local_env.yml --limit localhost

+    NOTE: Additionally it may be necessary to specify the following options:
+      --vault-password   (specify a vault password file)
+      --ask-become-pass  (prompt for sudo password on execution) --extra-vars "ansible_python_interpreter=/usr/bin/python2.7"

+    For AWS workspace instances running AL2:
+        cd ~/team_repos/$PROJECT_NAME/ansible-roles/dev_local_env/files/amazon_linux_2

+        make init
+            NOTE: May prompt for sudo login password Close terminal and open a new session

+        cd ~/repos/$PROJECT_NAME/ansible/
+        Create a file containing the ansible vault password in ~/.ansible_vault_pass.txt

+        ansible-playbook playbooks/dev_local_env.yml --limit localhost --vault-password ~/.ansible_vault_pass.txt --ask-become-pass --extra-vars "ansible_python_interpreter=/usr/bin/python2.7"
+            NOTE: May prompt for sudo login password

+        Close terminal and open a new session

 ### Variables that can be configured as part of this role